kravchenmd/code-samples/HPGe timing (ML)/README.md

 <img src="images/Signal_samples.png" width=50%>

-At the first stage the CNN-based Autoencoder is used to compress the original signal and extract a 50-dimensional feature vector at the bottleneck:
+In the first stage, the CNN-based Autoencoder is used to compress the original signal and extract a 50-dimensional feature vector at the bottleneck:

 ![Autoencoder](images/Autoencoder.png)